erhanertem/App-the-wild-oasis-website/README.md

 - React server component (RSC) architecture

   - Data fetching @ RSC
-  - Sharing fetched data between a SSC and CSC
+  - Share fetched data between a server-component(SC) and client-component(CC)
+  - Use CC in a SC
+    - Use 'use client' directive in CC when CC passes a server boundary
+  - Use SC in a CC

 - <strong>'App'</strong> based NextJS folder structure and project planning